-please contact the Constitution Party Media Relations Office at email@example.com
+Please contact the Constitution Party National Communications Office at email@example.com

 STYLE GUIDE NOTE: When reporting about the Constitution Party, please use the name “Constitution Party” in the first instance.
 The abbreviation “CP” may be used thereafter.
-Also when noting the affiliation of candidates, please refer to them as “Constitution Party members.”
+Also when reporting on candidates, please show their affiation as “Constitution Party”.

 FACTS ABOUT THE CONSTITUTION PARTY